ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 Unless you're living under a rock, you've probably heard of unit, integration, and acceptance testing.
 For a good definition, check out [Martin Fowler's Website](https://martinfowler.com/testing/).
 In the meantime, my pseudo-standard definitions are:

 - **Unit tests:** Performed to validate the behavior of isolated functions and methods (more rarely classes and modules).
-Fast: < 1 ms. My personal grain of salt: No dependency on I/O or external systems (disk access, internet, database...), with absolute control of inputs and precise evaluation of outputs.
+  Fast: < 1 ms.
+  My personal take: No dependency on I/O or external systems (disk access, internet, database...), with absolute control of inputs and precise evaluation of outputs.

 - **Integration tests:** Performed on a collection of functions, usually at the class and module level.
   Slower in general, but a few seconds max.
-I/O becomes possible, but my hot take is: you should only interact with local elements (mostly disk, local database replicas, components, or binaries from other sub-systems) and nothing that touches the internet.
+  I/O becomes possible, but my hot take is: you should only interact with local elements (mostly disk, local database replicas, components, or binaries from other subsystems) and nothing that touches the internet.

 - **Acceptance tests:** Performed on critical system paths to ensure key functionalities.
   Much slower, aiming for around a few minutes or even less.
 Otherwise, they're run less often and start losing value.
   Here, you can interact with other external systems over the network, databases, and such, but beware, beware!

 These three types of tests constitute the cornerstone of a good, fully automated test suite that will allow you to determine with confidence if your system is working and behaving as expected.
 Now, one question remains: when should you write your tests?